How to care for your Bromeliad

 Bromeliad Vogue

 Bromeliads are unique in that you water the center of the plant instead of the soil.
 Keep the center of the plant filled with water at all times – up to halfway.
-Every few weeks, empty any water, rinse, and fill with fresh water.
+Every few weeks, empty any water, rinse and fill with fresh water.
 This helps prevent salt and mineral buildup.
-Only water the soil around once every month.
+Only water the soil when it is 100% dry.
 When watering the soil, water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 If your plant is in ideal conditions, it should begin growing pups off the side of the mother plant.
 Eventually, the mother plant will die off and be replaced by these pups.
 This is a natural part of your Bromeliad’s life cycle and is no cause for alarm.
 These pups can either be cut off the mother plant and planted in a different pot, or they can stay in the same pot and you can cut the mother plant out of the pot.